 On at least a quarterly basis, the procedures set forth below shall be followed by a reporting entity in applying an equity method of accounting (as described in paragraphs 8.b.i. through 8.b.iv.), as applicable, to investments in SCA entities:

 e.
-For entities subject to 8.b.i., 8.b.iii. and 8.b.iv. a reporting entity’s share of losses of an investee may equal or exceed the carrying amount of an investment accounted for by an equity method plus advances made by the investor.
-The reporting entity shall discontinue applying an equity method when the investment (including advances) is reduced to zero and shall not provide for additional losses unless the reporting entity has guaranteed obligations of the investee or is otherwise committed to provide further financial support for the investee (guaranteed obligations meeting the definition of liabilities in SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets (SSAP No. 5R) shall be recorded as liabilities).
-If the investee subsequently reports net income, the reporting entity shall resume applying an equity method only after its share of that net income equals the share of net losses not recognized during the period that an equity method was suspended;
+For entities subject to 8.b.i., 8.b.ii., 8.b.iii. and 8.b.iv. a reporting entity’s share of losses of an investee may equal or exceed the carrying amount of an investment accounted for by an equity method plus advances made by the investor.
+The reporting entity shall discontinue applying an equity method when the investment (including advances) is reduced to zero and shall not provide for additional losses unless the situations in paragraph 13.e.i. or paragraph 13.e.ii. exist.
+If the investee subsequently reports net income, the reporting entity shall resume applying an equity method only after its share of that net income equals the share of net losses not recognized during the period that an equity method was suspended.
+In situations in which negative equity is reported (paragraph 13.e.i. and paragraph 13.e.ii.), the book adjusted carrying value for the investment in the SCA shall reflect the reporting entity’s negative equity value (reflecting the reporting entity’s share of the SCA losses).
+(This would be reported as a contra-asset.)

+In all instances in which the limited statutory adjustments required by paragraph 9 results in a negative equity valuation of the investment.
+(This would apply to 8.b.ii and 8.b.iv entities.)

+ii.
+When the reporting entity has guaranteed obligations or committed further financial support to an SCA.
+Recognition of the negative equity in the SCA is in addition to the guarantee liability required under SSAP No. 5R.
+(This applies to all SCA entities.)

 Staff Review Completed by:

 Fatima Sediqzad - NAIC Staff

 July 2018